SyncfusionExamples/How-to-Bind-Excel-Data-in-WPF-Chart-SfChart/README.md

 4. Read Data from the Excel File

-Create a method to read data from the Excel file and convert it into a collection of ProductSales objects.
-The following example uses the `Syncfusion.XlsIO.WPF` library.
+In this step, define a ViewModel class that holds the data collections for the chart and includes a method to read data from the Excel file, converting it into a collection of ProductSales objects.
+The following example utilizes the `Syncfusion.XlsIO.WPF` library.

 **[C#]**